AWinterman/simple-scuttle/README.md

 ## Overview ##

-Simple-Scuttle implements exports a class - soit `Gossip` - whose instances are transform streams in objectMode.
+Simple-Scuttle exports a class - soit `Gossip` - whose instances are transform streams in objectMode.
 This stream maintains several data structures with which it manages state (see [`Gossip.state`](#gossipstate)) and the propagation of state changes (implemented with [`Gossip.digest`](#gossipdigest) and